Repurposing approved drugs as potent antiviral combinations to treat COVID-19 disease

 Since its emergence in 2019, SARS-CoV-2 has had a devastating impact on most countries around the world.
 There was a global movement to develop vaccines, which worked at an unprecedented rate, to help prevent contracting the virus.
 Some drugs have also been shown to have therapeutic effects in treating the covid-19 virus.

 Most of the drugs that have been effective in treating the virus have been antivirals and immunomodulators, with r and monoclonal antibody cocktails being the only successful antiviral therapies, so far.
-This project aims to find other novel drug combinations with antiviral activity against SARS-CoV-2 and therefore covid-19.
+This project aimed to find other novel drug combinations with antiviral activity against SARS-CoV-2 and therefore covid-19.

-An additional stage of the project entails screening two other large drug libraries that haven’t been screened yet, so that back-up drug combinations are identified.
+An additional stage of the project entailed screening two other large drug libraries that haven’t been screened yet, so that back-up drug combinations are identified.
 This will ensure a pipeline of antiviral drugs against SARS-CoV-2 for the future.

-CELT's Objectives
+CELT's objectives

 - Validate a drug screening pipeline platform for robust and rapid progression of combination drugs from identification to pre-clinical efficacy confirmation